 • fever

-• nonspecific red pharynx
+• non-specific red pharynx

-• nasal mucosal edema/erythema
+• nasal mucosal oedema/erythema

 • purulent drainage in nares and posterior pharynx